Jodie Foster: Early life and education

-Her parents' marriage had ended before she was born, and she never established a relationship with her father.
-She has three older full siblings: Lucinda (born 1954), Constance (born 1955), and Lucius, nicknamed "Buddy" (born 1957), as well as three half-brothers from her father's earlier marriage.
+Her parents' marriage ended before she was born, and she never established a relationship with her father.
+She has three older full siblings: Lucinda, Constance "Connie", and Lucius "Buddy"; as well as three half-brothers from her father's earlier marriage.
 Following the divorce, Brandy raised the children with her female partner in Los Angeles.
 She worked as a publicist for film producer Arthur P. Jacobs until focusing on managing the acting careers of Buddy and Jodie.
 Although Foster was officially named Alicia, her siblings began calling her "Jodie", and the name stuck.

 Foster was a gifted child who learned to read at age three.
 She attended the Lycée Français de Los Angeles, a French-language prep school.
-Her fluency in French has enabled her to act in French films and she also dubs herself in French-language versions of most of her English-language films.
+Her fluency in French has enabled her to act in French films.
+She also dubs herself in French-language versions of most of her English-language films.
 At her graduation in 1980, she delivered the valedictorian address for the school's French division.

-She then attended Yale University in New Haven, Connecticut where she majored in African-American literature, wrote her thesis on Toni Morrison under the guidance of Henry Louis Gates Jr., and graduated magna cum laude in 1985.
+She subsequently studied at Yale University, where she majored in African-American literature.
+She wrote her thesis on Toni Morrison under the guidance of Henry Louis Gates Jr. and graduated magna cum laude in 1985.
 She returned to Yale in 1993 to address the graduating class and received an honorary Doctor of Fine Arts degree in 1997.
 In 2018, she was awarded the Yale Undergraduate Lifetime Achievement Award.